MostafaAbdelghaffar/DistroBox/README.md

 <p align="center">
   <img src="Old_High_Side.png" alt="Description" width="50%">
 </p>
-I on the other hand prefer Low-side switching when it comes to high load and high voltage.
+I on the other hand was curious of using Low-side switching when it comes to high load and high voltage.
 So I have designed a Low-side circuit using NMOS, as follows:
 <p align="center">
   <img src="Low_Side.png" alt="Description" width="50%">
 </p>